End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: Numerical setup

 \subsection{\Acl{NN} receiver}

-The signal coming from the channel is sliced in non-overlapping blocks $\rxsymbwave$ of 96 samples (each corresponding to a single \ac{NFDM} symbol) that are sequentially fed to the receiver, which consists of a feed-forward \ac{NN} for multi-class classification with $M = 16$ output classes corresponding to all the possible transmitted symbols.
-The \ac{NN} takes as input the sequence $\rxsymbwave$ and provides at the output node $i$ the probability $p(\txsymbonehot{}_i|\rxsymbwave)$ of having transmitted the symbol $\txsymbonehot{}_i \in \symbalphabet$ given the received vector $\rxsymbwave$.
+The signal coming from the channel is sliced in non-overlapping blocks $\rxsymbwave$ of 96 samples (each corresponding to a single \ac{NFDM} symbol) that are sequentially fed to the receiver, which consists of a feed-forward \ac{NN} for multi-class classification with $M = 16$ output classes corresponding to all the possible transmitted symbols. \ul{As the }\ac{NN} \ul{is implemented as a real-valued network, the input layer consists of 192~nodes, considering the real and the imaginary parts of each sample as separate inputs.} The \ac{NN} takes as input the sequence $\rxsymbwave$ and provides at the output node $i$ the probability $p(\txsymbonehot{}_i|\rxsymbwave)$ of having transmitted the symbol $\txsymbonehot{}_i \in \symbalphabet$ given the received vector $\rxsymbwave$.
 The activation function of the hidden layers is \iac{SELU} \cite{Klambauer2017} while the output layer uses a softmax activation function \cite{goodfellow2016deep}.
-The \ac{NN} weights are initialized using the Glorot algorithm \cite{glorot2010understanding}.
+The \ac{NN} weights are initialized using the Glorot algorithm \cite{glorot2010understanding}\ul{, and optimized within the end-to-end training discussed in Section~}\ref{sec:training}.
 The receiver \ac{NN} parameters are reported in \tablename~\ref{tab:sim_params}.
 An argmax operation on the \ac{NN} output probabilities is used to perform a hard decision that provides the estimated transmitted symbol $\rxsymbonehot$.
 The detected symbols are finally used to compute the \ac{BER}.
 Remark that the use of a memoryless (1-input symbols) receiver is enabled by the choice of an \ac{NFT}-aided transmitter, which in turn results in transmitted waveforms (solitons) not affected by significant pulse broadening.